kubevirt/ssp-operator/README.md

 ## Functionality

-The operator deploys and manages resources needed by these four components:
+The operator deploys and manages resources needed by these components:

 - [Template Validator](https://github.com/kubevirt/ssp-operator/tree/master/internal/template-validator) (You can read more about it here: [Template Validator old repository](https://github.com/kubevirt/kubevirt-template-validator))
 - [Common Templates Bundle](https://github.com/kubevirt/common-templates)
+- DataVolumes for templates - Images are auto-imported to the DataVolumes as specified in the SSP CR.
-- Metrics rules - Currently it is only a single Prometheus rule containing the count of all running VMs.
+- Metrics rules - Prometheus metric rules and alerts.

 ## Installation